MichaelCurrin/html-to-jekyll-sample/README.md

 # HTML to Jekyll Sample
 > A demo to showcase converting a plain HTML site to a Jekyll site

-This project was built using this template on CodePen:
+This project was built using this template project on CodePen:

 - [Asperion HTML5 template](https://codepen.io/alexdevero/pen/GCirD)

+I've copied the rendered content to [sample.html](/sample.html) as well to make it easier to compare or in case the pen disappears.

 ## Related projects